Governor’s budget proposal increases education funding while warning of long-term fiscal pressures

 California State Capitol Building

-Quick look: The Governor’s budget proposal for 2026-27 would increase education funding based on overall increases in state revenue.
-At the same time, the plan acknowledges long-term fiscal challenges ahead and focuses on sustaining existing education priorities rather than creating new ones.
+Quick look: The Governor’s budget proposal for 2026-27 seeks an increase in education funding based on higher-than-anticipated state revenue.
+At the same time, the plan acknowledges long-term fiscal challenges on the horizon and focuses on sustaining existing education priorities rather than creating new ones.

 California Gov. Gavin Newsom’s newly released spending plan for 2026-27 includes an increase in education funding driven by stronger-than-anticipated state tax collections, even as it flags significant structural budget challenges in the years ahead.

-As a starting point for budget discussions, the proposal made public on Friday, Jan.
+Serving as a starting point for budget negotiations, the proposal announced on Friday, Jan.
 9 reflects a surge in General Fund revenues over a three-year span, largely tied to higher personal income tax receipts and stock market gains.

-At the same time, large deficits are projected beginning in 2027-28, underscoring the need to balance near-term investments with long-term fiscal stability.
+At the same time, large deficits are projected beginning in 2027-28.
+That could create challenges for school districts, which will need to balance near-term investments with long-term fiscal stability.

 Under the proposal, Proposition 98 funding for schools and community colleges would increase by approximately $21.7 billion across the three-year budget window of 2024-25 through 2026-27, compared with assumptions from last year’s budget.
 For TK-12 education alone, the total funding from all sources would reach $149.1 billion, which would be a record for per-pupil funding.